romanpunia/aspromise/README.md

 Promise class is a template for a reason, it needs a specific functor struct that will be called before context suspend and when context resume is requested.
 This allows one to implement promise execution in any manner: using thread pool, conditional variables, single threaded sequence of execute calls and using other techniques that could be required by their specific environment.
 This also allows informative debugging with watchers.

-Implementation does not have some features from other languages like JavaScript, for example **Promise.all**, these could be added through script file easily.
+Implementation does not have some features from other languages like JavaScript, for example **Promise.all**, these could be added through script file.
 Also promise does not contain **\<then\>** function that is used pretty often in JavaScript.
 That is because unlike JavaScript in AngelScript every context of execution is it self a coroutine so that is considered bloat by my self to add chaining.

 Promise execution is conditional meaning early settled promises will never suspend context which improves performance and reduces latency.
 Also promise implementation uses AngelScript's memory functions to ensure support for memory pools and other optimizations.